Codecademy/docs/content/css/concepts/animations/terms/animation-fill-mode/animation-fill-mode.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `animation-fill-mode` animiation property defines what values are applied by an animation outside its execution time.
+The `animation-fill-mode` animation property defines what values are applied by an animation outside its execution time.

 ## Syntax